• Home

 Kumbucha, yogurt or take a probiotic: I drink an 8 oz glass of Kumbucha per day.
 This helps to balance my gut bacteria.
 This is helpful if for some reason my skin barrier becomes at all impaired.
 I hate to aggravate my skin with toxins from inside if I can help it.
 The antioxidants from the Kumbucha don’t kill either!
 You could also opt for yogurt or take a probiotic.
 I am now eating dairy with no issues, so I could have yogurt, I just don’t like it.
 I personally take a probiotic as well.

 Collagen Supplements: Collagen helps to maintain the skins moisture.
 The studies are not the most definitive to be honest.
 Because of this, I opt for collagen that also has hyaluronic acid in it as well, as this is a humectant.
 This way I know I’m getting some moisture properties in there.
 Make sure whatever you use is hydrolyzed collagen.
-I linked below to the pills I am using right now and a powder you can use instead of pills.
-Both have hydrolyzed collagen, hyaluronic acid and vitamin C, all great things for the skin!
-Either option works.
+This is a solid option to try that is hydrolyzed collagen and includes both hyaluronic acid and vitamin C, both great for your skin!

 Step 5: Avoid things that further damage the skin barrier